 The office runs the Best of UNICEF Research annual competition, seeking to identify, reward and further promote the best research efforts across UNICEF’s 190+ offices.

 Impact case studies

-Increasingly, the Office of Research-Innocenti is seeking to find new ways to monitor the reach of its research, in order to better shape its programme strategies and influence policy change.
-A web monitoring service has been implemented using alternative metrics to help track the online impact of Innocenti’s research output, in collaboration with Elsevier and Plum Analytics.
-Plum’s software scrapes the research output published on the Innocenti website (publications, articles, blogs, videos, podcasts, presentations etc.) on a weekly basis.
-It then tracks the hyperlinks and monitors their usage on the web, checking for mentions in news, blogs and online policy documents, as well as social media shares, and academic citation indexes.
-Plum complements the web usage statistics provided by Google Analytics (page clicks) providing extra information about how research is shared and referred to in the web.
+UNICEF Innocenti continuously monitors the reach of its research to better shape its programme strategies and influence policy change.
+Plum Analytics tracks the online impact of Innocenti’s research outputs by scraping the research output published on the Innocenti website, tracking the hyperlinks, and monitoring their usage on the web (e.g. news and online policy documents), as well as social media shares and academic citation indexes.
+Plum complements the web usage statistics provided by Google Analytics providing extra information about how research is shared and referred to in the web.

 Project team: Kerry Albright, Emanuela Bianchera, Alessandra Ipince, Jorinde van de Scheur, Patrizia Faustini, Kathleen Sullivan, Nilam McGrath, Celine Little, Cristina Pizzolato